(a) Scope of Rule. This Rule applies to an attorney who has been suspended for a fixed period of time not exceeding six months.

 (g) Duties of Clerk.

 (h) Motion to Vacate Reinstatement.
-Bar Counsel may file a motion to vacate an order that reinstates the petitioner if (1) the petitioner has failed to demonstrate substantial compliance with the order, including any condition of reinstatement imposed under Rule 19-752 (h) or (2) the petition filed under section (a) of this Rule contains a false statement or omits a material fact, the petitioner knew the statement was false or the fact was omitted, and the true facts were not disclosed to Bar Counsel prior to entry of the order.
+Bar Counsel may file a motion to vacate an order that reinstates the petitioner if (1) the petitioner has failed to demonstrate substantial compliance with the order, including any condition of reinstatement imposed under Rule 19-752 (i) or (2) the petition filed under section (a) of this Rule contains a false statement or omits a material fact, the petitioner knew the statement was false or the fact was omitted, and the true facts were not disclosed to Bar Counsel prior to entry of the order.
 The petitioner may file a verified response within 15 days after service of the motion, unless a different time is ordered.
 If there is a factual dispute to be resolved, the court may enter an order designating a judge in accordance with Rule 19-722 to hold a hearing.
 The judge shall allow reasonable time for the parties to prepare for the hearing and may authorize discovery pursuant to Rule 19-726.
 The applicable provisions of Rule 19-727 shall govern the hearing.
-The applicable provisions of Rules 19-728 and 19-729, except section (c) of Rule 19-729, shall govern any subsequent proceedings in the Court of Appeals.
+The applicable provisions of Rules 19-728 and 19-729, except section (c) of Rule 19-729, shall govern any subsequent proceedings in the Supreme Court.
 The Court may reimpose the discipline that was in effect when the order was entered or may impose additional or different discipline.